Vijay-Anantham/helloWorldHelm/README.md

     - to pass custom configmap set the `customconfig.enable` to true in the values file.

-    - pass the path to the custom config file into the `customconfig.name` variable.
+    - pass the name to the custom configmap into the `customconfig.name` variable.

 3. if no namespace was selected when installing the chart then,
     - Run 'kubectl get all -n `<namespace>`'